speechly/speechly-unity-dotnet/README.md

 [Speechly](https://www.speechly.com/?utm_source=github&utm_medium=react-client&utm_campaign=text) is an API for building voice features and voice chat moderation into games, XR, applications and web sites.
 Speechly Client Library for Unity and C# streams audio for analysis and provides real-time speech-to-text transcription and information extracted from the speech via the library's C# API.

 Speech recognition runs by default in Speechly cloud (online).
-On-device (offline) capabilities are available via separate libSpeechly add-on that runs machine learning models on the device itself using Core ML and TensorFlow Lite.
+On-device (offline) capabilities are available via separate libSpeechly add-on that runs machine learning models on the device itself using ONNX runtime or TensorFlow Lite.

 ## Package contents